Pictures: The days of exodus

 - Monday (6/4/20) 8 am: I write my farewell letters to my friends.
 Who knows when we’ll be able to meet again, especially with so many people leaving for overseas.
 I found some closure in the evening after chatting with friends.

-- Tuesday (7/4/20): Singapore officially enters into the circuit-breaker state and I finally transfer all my dorm room things back to my Singapore residence at Echelon.
+- Tuesday (7/4/20): Singapore officially enters into the circuit-breaker state and I finally transfer all my dorm room things back to my house.

 - Wednesday (8/4/20): The environment does affect my ability to be productive.
 The things that once used to be important in school now seemed less important.
 The noisiness of being in such a busy school environment was replaced by the tranquility of home once more.
 Boy, this is going to be hard maintaining a separation between what’s “work” and what’s “rest”.